VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Results and Discussion

-The emotion recognition results have been reported in Section~\ref{sec:acc}.
 The IIT-R MMEmoRec dataset has been constructed from the B-T4SA dataset in this paper; hence, there are no existing emotion recognition results for it.
-However, sentiment classification (into `neutral,' `negative,' and `positive' classes) results on the B-T4SA dataset are available in the literature, which have been compared with VISTA Net's sentiment classification results in Table~\ref{tab:sota}.
+However, sentiment classification (into `neutral,' `negative,' and `positive' classes) results on the B-T4SA dataset are available in the literature, which have been compared with VISTANet's sentiment classification results in Table~\ref{tab:sota}.